SigmaEnterprise/SigmaEnterprise.github.io/_posts/2024-06-23-A-Look-At-How-Bitcoin-Benefits-Ecash.md

 - [Bitcoin.org](https://bitcoin.org/)
 - [Cashu.space](https://cashu.space/).

-To run a launch a Mint on LNsats for 21 sats per hour visit [LNbits as a service](https://lnbits.com/)
+To run a Mint on LNbits for 21 sats per hour visit [LNbits as a service](https://lnbits.com/)